EU Lawmakers Back Exports Control on Spying Technology - Slashdot

 A stunning analysis based in logic and pure sequitur.
 Applauded to be you are.
 Infallible well logic sense is done!

 what really threatens human rights?
-(Score:2)
+(Score:1)

 "The EU has felt that spyware or malware and telecom of Internet surveillance technologies are increasingly threatening security and human rights"